The Cruising Experience

 Food and drink

-After a leisurely breakfast, cruising commences from 9.30am with mid-morning coffee/tea and home-made snacks before stopping for lunch soon after midday.
-A light lunch of salad with home-made quiches, soup, toasties, open sandwiches and fruit.
-Afternoon cruising will pause for Afternoon Tea, or freshly ground Coffee, with home-made cakes or scones; before finally mooring up for the day around 4.30pm to 5.00pm.
+After a leisurely breakfast, cruising commences from approximately 10.00am with mid-morning coffee/tea and artisanal or home-made snacks being offered before we stop for lunch between 12.30 and 1.30 depending on route.
+A light lunch will consist of a variety of either home-made patés, soups, salads, toasted sandwiches or fruit.
+Afternoon cruising will pause for Afternoon Tea, or freshly ground Coffee, with artisanal or home-made cakes or scones, before finally mooring up for the day around 5.30pm to 6.00pm.

-We will serve pre-dinner nibbles and aperitifs on the bow deck, followed by a 4 course dinner served in the saloon.
-The menu for the evening meals has been designed to satisfy without overwhelming, with a quality not quantity approach.
-We guarantee that you will go to bed satisfied and replete.
-Wine and port, soft drinks and mineral waters are all available to accompany your meal.
+We will serve pre-dinner nibbles and aperitifs on the bow deck, followed by an informal 4 course dinner served in the saloon; no formal or smart dining wear is required on board.
+The menu for the evening meals has been designed to satisfy without overwhelming, where quality ingredients are just treated simply for maximum flavour.
+Drinks and mineral waters are all available to accompany your meal.

 Please be aware that nuts and nut oils are used on this boat.

-Throughout the day, teas, coffees, soft drinks, mineral waters, house wines and beers will be readily available.
+Throughout the day, teas, coffees, soft drinks, mineral waters, wines, beers and spirits will be readily available.
 With all on board food and drink included in the price, guests can relax and focus on the pleasure of the canal cruising experience.

 Safety and Accessibility